 In This Article

 But before you swear off octinoxate completely, hear what skin experts have to say about this ingredient that’s commonly found in sunblock.
-We interviewed board-certified dermatologists Rachel Nazarian, MD, of Schweiger Dermatology Group and Hadley King, MD, as well as chemists Victoria Fu and Gloria Lu of Chemist Confessions.
+We interviewed board-certified dermatologists Rachel Nazarian, MD, of Schweiger Dermatology Group and Hadley King, MD, and chemists Victoria Fu and Gloria Lu of Chemist Confessions.

 Find out what they think you should know about octinoxate.